tharte/emacs-reveal/README.md

     [free](https://fsfe.org/about/basics/freesoftware.en.html), not
     gratis) that is usable on lots of devices
  2. Embed audio recordings for self-contained presentations
- 3. Focus on contents, not on layout while creating presentations
+ 3. Focus on content, not on layout while creating presentations
  4. Allow collaboration, ideally with support for versions and diffs

 First, I tried